 You can find excursions from Quito or travel here on your own (though you’ll need a taxi to get to the entrance of the falls) – check out our guide to Valle de los Chillos for all the details about how to get here.

 You’ll hike along rocky but mostly flat areas for about 45 minutes to reach the stunning waterfall, which has carved out a large canyon, the perfect place for a picnic at the bottom of the falls, or a swim if you come prepared with a towel.
 Just as stunning as the waterfall is the mountainous landscape you’ll drive through to get here – it’s a stunning corner of Ecuador.

-15. Explore Sangolquí Market
+13. Explore Sangolquí Market

+Sangolquí is a town just 45 minutes outside Quito, easily accessible by public buses from the city for just a few dollars.
 This is a lovely escape from bustling Quito and can easily accompany a visit to the waterfall hikes to Molinuco or Condor Machay close to Sangolquí.

-16. Have a Beer With a View at Secret Garden Quito
+15. Have a Beer With a View

-It’s definitely the best spot in the city for an evening view.
-It’s a bit pricier than most standard restaurants in Quito, but the food is excellent, and it’s an experience.
+If you’re planning to spend an afternoon enjoying Parque Itchimbia, dining at Vista Hermosa is the perfect way to end the day.
 Call ahead for a reservation on the terrace to enjoy the view – it’s the most requested area of the restaurant to enjoy, for obvious reasons.

-18. Attend a Film Festival at Casa de la Cultura
+18. Explore Casa de la Cultura

 When we lived in Quito, we loved taking advantage of movie festivals to see brand-new Latin American movies and even were able to meet some of the directors in person.
 While they sometimes host English-language movies with subtitles, most movies are in Spanish.
 However, dance performances and concerts by Ecuadorian and Latin American groups don’t need to be translated to be enjoyed!